Mopinion-com/mopinion-sdk-android/README.md

 ### What's changed

 - Fixed issues related to the Contact Details Component where view logics were not applied and some text fields were shown when not supposed to be shown.
-- Fixed issues related to Metadata injection into Web View Forms was not working.
+- Fixed issues where Medadata injection into Webview Forms was not working.
 - Improved caching dynamics.

 ## <a name="install">Installation</a>